dleeim/coracle/README.md

 # coracle
-Use CNN-LSTM with large dimensional feature to predict crypto assets in perpetual market
+Use CNN-LSTM and XGBoost with large dimensional feature to predict crypto assets in perpetual market